The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Introduction

-We revisit the hidden cut problem introduced in Ref.\ \cite{boulandStateHiddenSubgroup2024} as another instance of the StateHSP framework.
+\paragraph{Improvement for the hidden cut problem via Bell sampling.} We revisit the hidden cut problem introduced in Ref.\ \cite{boulandStateHiddenSubgroup2025} as another instance of the StateHSP framework.
 We directly focus on the general version of the problem involving potentially many cuts, called the hidden many-cut problem, defined as follows: \begin{defi}[Hidden many-cut problem] Let $\ket{\psi}$ be a state vector on $n$ qubits.
 Suppose that $\ket{\psi}$ is a product of $m\geq1$ factor state vectors

-for some partition $C_{1}\sqcup\cdots\sqcup C_{m}=\left[n\right]$ such that each factor state vector $\ket{\phi_{k}}_{C_{k}}$ is at least $\epsilon$-far from any separable state on $\left|C_{k}\right|$ qubits.
+for some partition $C_{1}\sqcup\cdots\sqcup C_{m}=\left[n\right]$ such that each factor state vector $\ket{\phi_{k}}_{C_{k}}$ is at least $\tilde\epsilon$-far from any separable state on $\left|C_{k}\right|$ qubits.
 The hidden many-cut problem asks to identify the set partition $C_{1}\sqcup\cdots\sqcup C_{m}$, given copies of $\ket{\psi}$. \end{defi}

-In Ref.\ \cite{boulandStateHiddenSubgroup2024}, the authors have given an adaptive algorithm based on quantum Fourier sampling requiring controlled-SWAP operations.
-In particular, their algorithm solves this problem using $O\left(n/\epsilon^{2}\right)$ many samples using coherent access to $O\left(1/\epsilon^{2}\right)$ copies at a time, $O\left(n\right)$ auxiliary qubits and circuit depths $O\left(n^{2}\right)+O\left(\log\epsilon^{-1}\right)$.
-Here, we improve upon this significantly by showing that the problem can be solved non-adaptively by implementing the character POVM using Bell sampling.
+We emphasize that the parameter $\tilde{\epsilon}$ used in the hidden many-cut problem does not coincide with the $\epsilon$ in \cref{def:stateHSP}.
+Rather, the two are quantitatively related, with $\tilde{\epsilon}^2$ scaling on the order fo $\epsilon$ (see also \cref{prop:non-cuts}).
+We adopt the notation $\tilde{\epsilon}$ here to remain consistent with the formulation and complexity bounds in Ref.\ \cite{boulandStateHiddenSubgroup2025}, where the resource requirements are expressed in terms of this parameter.
+In Ref.\ \cite{boulandStateHiddenSubgroup2025}, the authors have given an algorithm based on generalized phase estimation requiring controlled-SWAP operations.
+In particular, their algorithm solves this problem using $O\left(n/{\tilde\epsilon}^{2}\right)$ many samples obtained by measuring the output of circuits of depth $O\left(n^{2}\right)+O\left(\log {\tilde\epsilon}^{-1}\right)$ acting coherently on $O\left(1/{\tilde\epsilon}^{2}\right)$ copies and $O\left(n\right)$ auxiliary qubits at a time.
+Here, we improve upon this significantly by showing that the problem can be solved by a direct implementation of the character POVM as hinted at earlier.
+Interestingly, this direct implementation corresponds to another well-known quantum learning subroutine, namely \textit{Bell sampling}~\cite{montanaroLearningStabilizerStates2017}.

-\begin{thm}[Improved hidden-cut algorithm---Informal version of \Cref{thm:hidden-cut-thm}] There is an efficient non-adaptive quantum algorithm for the hidden many-cut problem on $n$ qubits which uses $O\left(n/\epsilon^{2}\right)$ copies of the state and runs in polynomial time, requiring circuits of constant depths acting on two copies at a time using no additional auxiliary qubits. \end{thm}
+\begin{thm}[Improved hidden-cut algorithm---Informal version of \Cref{thm:hidden-cut-thm}] There is an efficient non-adaptive quantum algorithm for the hidden many-cut problem on $n$ qubits which uses $O\left(n/{\tilde\epsilon}^{2}\right)$ copies of the state and runs in polynomial time, requiring circuits of constant depths acting on two copies at a time using no additional auxiliary qubits. \end{thm}